What You'll Learn

-Melanie is one of those parents who was surprised.
-Her daughter, now a transgender male named Kyle, had never been particularly girly, but Melanie was not aware of any gender issues until she was 12.
-But Kyle had seemed vaguely uncomfortable, and at 11 was diagnosed with social anxiety.
+Melanie is one of those parents who was surprised at her daughter’s gender identity change.
+Now a transgender male named Kyle, Melanie’s child had never been particularly girly, but Melanie was not aware of any gender issues until she was 12.
+Her daughter had seemed vaguely uncomfortable, though, and at 11 was diagnosed with social anxiety.
 A psychiatrist put her on an anti-depressant, which seemed to help.
 Then, at 12, she told her mother she thought she was gay.
 And she quickly told the news to everyone at school.

 Treatment for gender dysphoria

-Treatment for gender dysphoria varies, depending on what individual patients need to alleviate their distress.
-It involves understanding and validating their emotions, and working with them to help them get relief.
-If they are diagnosed with anxiety or depression, those disorders are treated with therapy and/or medication.
+Treatment for gender dysphoria varies, explains Dr. Mitrani, depending on what individual patients need to alleviate their distress.
+It involves understanding and validating their emotions and working with them to help them get relief.
+If they are diagnosed with anxiety or depression, the first step is to treat those disorders with therapy and/or medication.

+Further down the line, the child and their family might consider medical interventions.
 Hormone therapy and surgery are options that many patients desire, but some may not.
-“Some want to present and be treated as their affirmed gender, but may not feel the need to go through all these steps to address the dysphoria,” he explains.
+“Some want to present and be treated as their affirmed gender but may not feel the need to go through all these steps to address the dysphoria,” Dr. Mitrani explains.
 “You see what their goals are and what their needs are, and you address those.”

 For both the individual and the family, transitioning involves a series of decisions and challenges as they move forward.
-“As providers, we need to help support them through these changes,” Dr. Mitrani adds.
+“As providers, we need to help support them through these changes,” he adds.